gardener/gardener-extension-shoot-rsyslog-relp/docs/development/getting-started.md

 make extension-up
 ```

-This will build the `shoot-rsyslog-relp`, `shoot-rsyslog-relp-admission` and `rsyslog-relp-echo-server` images and deploy the needed resources and configurations in the Garden cluster.
-The `rsyslog-relp-echo-server` will act as development replacement of a real rsyslog relp server.
+This will build the `shoot-rsyslog-relp`, `shoot-rsyslog-relp-admission` and `shoot-rsyslog-relp-echo-server` images and deploy the needed resources and configurations in the Garden cluster.
+The `shoot-rsyslog-relp-echo-server` will act as development replacement of a real rsyslog relp server.

 ## Creating a `Shoot` cluster